archway-network/archway/x/rewards/spec/README.md

 where:

-* *TxFees* - transaction fees payed by a user;
+* *TxFees* - transaction fees paid by a user;
 * *TxFeeRebateRatio* - `x/rewards` module parameter that defines the ratio to split fees between the **FeeCollector** and the **Rewards** module accounts (`[0..1)`);
 * *ContractTxGasUsed* - total gas used by a contract within this transaction;
 * *TxGasUsed* - total gas used by all contracts within this transaction;

-> **FeeCollector**'s part of fees is used to reward validators and delegators as it is done in a "standard" Cosmos-SDK based chain.
-The same applies to the inflationary rewards.
+> **FeeCollector**'s part of fees is used to reward validators and delegators as it is done in a "standard" Cosmos SDK-based chain.
+The same applies to inflationary rewards.

-#### Inflationary rewareds
+#### Inflationary rewards

-A portion of minted by the `x/mint` module tokens is used as a source of this rewards.
+A portion of minted by the `x/mint` module tokens is used as a source of these rewards.
 Rewards estimation formula:

 $$
 ContractInflationRewards = (MintedTokens * InflationRewardsRatio) * \frac{ContractTotalGasUsed}{BlockGasLimit}